 This explorable illustrates a process known as percolation.
 Percolation is a topic very important for understanding processes in physics, biology, geology, hydrology, horstology, epidemiology, and other fields.
 Percolation theory is the mathematical tool designed for understanding these processes.

-Asking “Does the liquid make it all the way to the bottom?” is then equivalent to asking “Is there a path of adjacent empty sites that connects top and bottom?”.
-It turns out that this is an easy question that, however, is tyically very difficult to answer.
+Asking “Does the liquid make it all the way to the borders of the systems?” is then equivalent to asking “Is there a path of adjacent empty sites that connects the center and boundary of the square?”.
+It turns out that this is an easy question to ask that, however, is tyically very difficult to answer.
 The particular system above (square 2-d lattice with 4 neighbors) has a critical porosity

 and if $p < p_c$ the liquid almost never makes it to the bottom, whereas if $p > p_c$ it almost always does.
 This is why $p_c$ is called a percolation threshold.

-Intially the system is set up such that every site is occupied with a probability of $1-p$.
+Intially the system is set up such that every site is occupied with a coffee grain with a probability of $1-p$.
 You can vary the porosity with slider in the control panel.
-Liquid is supplied continuously at the top layer.
-At every interation the liquid expands to all empty neighboring sites until no more empty sites can be reached.
-For sufficiently high porosity, the liquid will make it all the way to the bottom.
+Liquid is supplied continuously at the center of the lattice.
+At every iteration the liquid expands to all empty neighboring sites until no more empty sites can be reached.
+For sufficiently high porosity, the liquid will make it all the way to the boundary and fill almost all empty sites.
 If $p$ is too small the liquid doesn’t get very far.